 Who Should Apply?

 The 80-credit master of science requires a prior bachelor’s degree or non-US equivalent.
 Some departments prefer relevant work experience as well.
-The 60-credit master of science, which is offered only in biostatistics, requires a prior bachelor’s degree or non-US equivalent in one of the mathematical sciences or an allied field (for example, biology, psychology, or economics).
+The 60-credit master of science, which is offered only through the Biostatistics Department, requires a prior bachelor’s degree or non-US equivalent in one of the mathematical sciences or an allied field (for example, biology, psychology, or economics).
 The 42.5-credit master of science requires a master’s or doctoral degree and some departments prefer relevant work experience as well.

 Our Community: Committed, Accomplished, Collaborative